Fidel Valdez Ramos

-To meet the growing demands on its services, the NCRFW’s composition was further defined through the issuance of Executive Order No. 268, designating ten Department Secretaries as Ex-Officio Board Members of the Commission and twelve private sector representatives.
+To meet the growing demands on its services, the NCRFW’s composition was further defined by issuing Executive Order No. 268, designating ten Department Secretaries as Ex-Officio Board Members of the Commission and twelve private sector representatives.
 7

 Senator Leticia Ramos Shahani introduced the mandatory five percent (5%) allocation for gender and development known as the GAD budget of every government department and agency.10